Home Education Programs

 Dual Enrollment of Homeschooled Students

-If a class taken by dual enrollment has an associated standardized test associated (e.g., Keystone exam, PSSA), the dually enrolled student must take the test unless they opt out for religious reasons via the provision of
+If a class taken by a home school student who is dually enrolled in the school district has an associated standardized test associated (e.g., Keystone exam, PSSA), the dually enrolled student must take the test unless they opt out for religious reasons via the provision of

 22 Pa.
 Code § 4.4 (d)(4).